 Such as steroids can stimulate your cat’s appetite.

-Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including the type of diet your cat is eating, how much, have you noticed any other symptoms, are there any other cats (or dogs) in the house and how are the dynamics between pets, has he always been this way or has the increased hunger happened suddenly, if the cat is a female, has she been spayed or is she nursing kittens, is the cat on any medications?
+The veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including the type of diet your cat is eating, how much, have you noticed any other symptoms, are there any other cats (or dogs) in the house and how are the dynamics between pets, has he always been this way or has the increased hunger happened suddenly, if the cat is a female, has she been spayed or is she nursing kittens, is the cat on any medications?
 Accompanying symptoms may give your veterinarian a clue as to the possible cause.

 The most common medical causes of increased appetite in cats are hyperthyroidism and diabetes, which are more commonly seen in middle-aged to older cats.
 Diabetes often presents with increased thirst and urination and hyperthyroidism with increased activity, I once read the term ‘cats on coffee‘ when describing cats with hyperthyroidism.
 Vomiting is common in cats with hyperthyroidism or diabetes.